shadygrove/martinbour.com/README.md

 Jekyll configures SASS default directory to _sass, but I decided to be explicit and define it in the _config.yml anyway...
 sass:
   sass_dir: _sass

+### How to Setup Neat
+Add ~gem 'neat'~ to the Gemfile
+Run ~bundle install~
+Now we need to create the directory in _sass similar to how we did Bourbon...
+cd to the _sass directory, and ~neat install~
+Import neat in the master .scss file at "assets/css/styles.scss"
+@import "neat/neat"

+**Note: make sure you can still compile the project: ~jekyll build~ from the root directory**

 ## Domain Name Setup
 The most helpful page on setting this up was…